Apollo.io Sequences: The Ultimate Guide to Automated Outreach (2026)

 Step 2.
 Create a new sequence

-- Go to Sequences, click New sequence.
+- Go to Engage > Sequences, click Create Sequence.

 - Name it and set schedule, time zone, and business hours.